By Mike Bennighof, Ph.D.

 That was not nearly enough fun.
 I tossed out the SOPAC-related scenarios; Eastern Fleet was the last game still in print that pre-dated our rule that all boxed games must be complete and playable with the components provided in the box (you’d think an extra scenario joining with another game would be seen as extra fun, but hard experience shows that there’s a guy who’ll light himself on fire if Scenario Number 51 needs a piece from another game).

-In their place, we have a new set of forty scenarios, including a much larger selection of battle scenarios so you can get the play going right away.
+In their place, we have a new set of thirty scenarios, including a much larger selection of battle scenarios so you can get the play going right away.
 The main event is still the April 1942 Japanese carrier operation, but we’re going into much greater depth to study operations in the eastern Indian Ocean.

 Following their bitter experience fighting the First Air Fleet, the British strengthened their Eastern Fleet and remained highly cautious in their operations, supporting them with both carriers and battleships.
 Even after the Japanese lost four of their six fleet carriers at Midway, the British remained alert to the possibility that the remaining two carriers could appear in the Indian Ocean.
 And with good reason: the Japanese considered further operations there until the American landings on Guadalcanal in August 1942 drew their attention to the South Pacific.